 4. Thoroughly towel dry the inside of the pan after washing it.

 5. Coat the pan’s surface with vegetable oil.
-Do this by pouring the oil onto a paper towel or clean soft cloth and work it well on all cooking surfaces.
+Do this by pouring the oil onto a paper towel or clean soft cloth and working it well on all cooking surfaces.

 6. Place the aluminum pan in the oven for 2 hours